-An autographed photo of Pius XI that was signed by him directly onto the photo.
+An autographed photo of Pius XI signed by him directly onto the photo.
 This is quite unique and rare.
 It is dated August 4th, 1927.
 It is in a presentation frame.
 This is a title given to an autographed photo when the frame itself is actually part of the gift.
 Pius XI apparently gave this autographed photo and frame as a gift.
 Generally, the pope’s coat of arms is included on the frame.

 This free standing frame from 1927 with his coat of arms on top is in very good condition and is quite ornate.